 Beautiful morning today, down here on the farm, although a fleeting recollection of the old saying, "Red sky in the morning, shepherd's warning," did run through my mind.
 (True to form, the rain starts tonight.)
 But my first thought took me back to my high-school days, and the first time I read The Odyssey end-to-end… Continue reading Rosy-Fingered Dawn

 I've written, every now and then, about my New Year's practice of trying to sum up the year that's passed in just twelve words, one for each month.
 I'm not much of a diarist, other than in the ways I write my life here and on Ricochet, and as a rule I try not to… Continue reading Twelve Little Words–2022

 Hope smiles from the threshold of the year to come, whispering 'it will be happier'--Alfred, Lord Tennyson Crimenutely.
 In my search for a suitable quote of the day for New Year's Eve, I stumbled over a little-known work (at least, I didn't know about it, which makes it little-known in my book) by Alfred, Lord… Continue reading Two from Tennyson for New Year’s Eve

-It’s been almost fourteen years since my mother-in-law passed away, and perhaps it’s time to tell a bit of her story.
+My mother-in-law, Geraldine Zbozny, died fifteen years ago today.
+Here's a reprise of a post I've published annually for the past few years: It’s been fifteen years since my mother-in-law passed away, and perhaps it’s time to tell a bit of her story.
 Geraldine Virginia was born on May 13, 1918.
-She’d have been 103 this year, had she lived.
-And she might have.
-Although, as some of you already know, my birth family is generally long-lived,… Continue reading A Mother-In-Law For the Ages
+She’d have been 104… Continue reading A Mother-In-Law For the Ages